-The British Antarctic Territory (BAT) is a UK Overseas Territory and is administered in London by staff in the Polar Regions Department of the Foreign and Commonwealth Office.
-The government of the Territory has its own legislative framework and makes a range of legal and administrative appointments.
+The British Antarctic Territory (BAT) is a UK Overseas Territory administered in London by the Polar Regions Department of the Foreign, Commonwealth & Development Office.

 The BAT comprises the sector of the Antarctic south of latitude 60 degrees South, between longitude 20 degrees West and 80 degrees West.
 The UK’s claim to this part of Antarctica is the oldest of any made on the continent.
 All territorial sovereignty claims to Antarctica are held in abeyance under Article IV of the Antarctic Treaty 1959.